Meet the 2021 class of Ford Global Fellows!

 Nkosikhona Swaartbooi

-“We can end gender-based violence through community programs that address men’s trauma and create positive male role models.”
+“We can end gender-based violence through community programs that address men’s systemic and intergenerational trauma and create positive male role models.”

 Noah Mirembe Gabigogo